clbarnes/iep-2018/slides/conclusion.md

 - Semi-automation is within reach and would drastically ease scaling of synaptic surface area measurements, as well as collection of connectome data in general

+notes:

+Connectomic analysis, by necessity, involves a number of dimensionality reduction, some of which may be leaving important data on the table.

+Extrasynaptic connections, not seen or considered in most EM-based connectomic analysis, may play a significant role in gross circuit function as implied by their effects on connectivity.

+Another common assumption, that individual synapses can be treated as atomic elements, seems to be borne out in preliminary results, at least within single cell types.

+And lastly, as semi-automation comes online, larger circuits and comparisons are becoming tractable for further analysis of this type.